-3. Developing hypothesis: For problem solving, research, a researcher should develop hypotheses.
-A hypothesis is a tentative statement or explanation of any problems. e.g. If the investigation is required to find out labor management problem, then the hypothesis could be as follows :
+3. Developing hypothesis: For problem-solving, research, a researcher should develop hypotheses.
+A hypothesis is a tentative statement or explanation of any problems. e.g. If the investigation is required to find out the labor-management problem, then the hypothesis could be as follows :

 - H 1: There is a huge communication gap between management and labors

-- H 2: Management has always ignored Job satisfaction of the labors.
+- H 2: Management has always ignored Job satisfaction of the laborers.

 The term ‘time’ is also confusing because it may be short term or long term.
-So, how long the problem exists between labors and management need proper definition.
+So, how long the problem exists between laborers and management need proper definition.

 6. Collection of Data: To solve the problem we need some reasonable basis and therefore we need to collect data.
 Data are of two types: